 Maintain Or Replace Heating Systems

-Old or poorly maintained boilers, furnaces, and heat pumps are not only dangerous but they can waste a lot of electricity.
-These types of equipment are usually good for about ten years but they can last long beyond that.
+Old or poorly maintained boilers, furnaces, and heat pumps are not only dangerous, but they can waste a lot of electricity.
+These equipment types are usually good for about ten years, but they can last long beyond that.

-However, after ten years there will be more efficient, and safer ones, available in the marketplace.
-So when you are ready to buy a replacement always look for equipment that’s Energy Star qualified.
+However, after ten years, there will be a more efficient and safer option available.
+So when you are ready to buy a replacement, always look for equipment that’s Energy Star qualified.

 Switch To A Renewable Energy Supplier

 You no longer need to choose an electricity supplier who only uses nuclear or fossil fuel power stations.